Coronavirus: Violent protests meet cruise ship full of Kiwis, Australians at Réunion Island

 French media have reported about 30 protesters met the buses to call for more stringent health checks for those arriving from the ship.

-They had thrown bottles and stones while police had responded with tear gas, according to Imaz Presse Réunion, a local newspaper.
+They had thrown bottles and stones while police had responded with tear gas, according to Imaz Press Réunion, a local newspaper.

 Video from the scene also shows fires had been lit on the side of the road.
 One protester was reportedly arrested.